Last Updated: January 25, 2021

 Independent Lab test scores

-In April, McAfee scored a perfect 100% against zero-day malware attacks, based on 277 samples.
-It is a considerable improvement compared to the March results (99.2%).
+In October, McAfee scored a perfect 100% against zero-day malware attacks, based on 334 samples.

 One thing the best pc security software can’t go without is great customer support.
 And what McAfee lacks in terms of features and performance, it makes up for with customer care.